yuheng222/CS598-DL4H-MICRON/README.md

 - torch==1.10.1

-This code may or may not run successfully on any other versions of Ubuntu, Python and CUDA as we have not tested the code on other environments.
+This code may or may not run successfully on any other versions of Ubuntu, Python and CUDA as we have not tested it on other environments.
 If you are using other versions, please leave a comment in the issues section and let us know if you are able or not able to run the code.

 ## Folder Structure